Phishing and identity theft: what you need to know and how to stay alert

 - Payoneer’s login pages are secured by https, the secure version of http, meaning that all communications between a user’s browser and Payoneer’s website are encrypted.
 If a user’s taken to a Payoneer login page that ISN’T https-secured, something’s amiss and users should take caution.

 If you have any other tips to share or have any questions, please contact the Payoneer support team.
-We are available via email, live chat, phone, forums, blog, Twitter, and Facebook to answer your questions.
+We are available via email, live chat, phone, Twitter, and Facebook to answer your questions.